stclib/STC/docs/random_api.md

 uniform and normal distributed random numbers and float/doubles conversions.

 <details>
-<summary>A comparison with xoshiro256**</summary>
+<summary>A comparison of crand64 with xoshiro256**</summary>

 Several programming languages uses xoshiro256\*\* as the default PRNG.
 Let's compare.

-### Comparison of crand64 with [xoshiro256\*\*](https://prng.di.unimi.it/)
+### A comparison of crand64 with [xoshiro256\*\*](https://prng.di.unimi.it/)
-- **crand64** is based on **SFC64**, which along with **xoshiro256\*\*** both have excellent results from currently available random test-suites. **SFC64** has a minimum period length of 2^64.
-- **crand64** uses a modified output function that incorporate a "stream" parameter value.
+- **crand64** is based on **SFC64**, which along with **xoshiro256\*\*** both have excellent results from currently available random test-suites. **SFC64** has a minimum period length of 2^64, whereas crand64 uses a modified output function that incorporate a "stream" parameter value.
-  It can generate 2^63 unique streams, where each has 2^64 minimum period lengths.
-This is adequate even for large-scale experiments using random numbers.
-- **xoshiro256\*\*** has the full 2^256 period length.
-This however has some disadvantages:
+- **xoshiro256\*\*** has the full 2^256 period length, which is good.
+However, it also has some disadvantages:
     - Trivially predictable and invertible: previous outputs along with all future ones can trivially be computed from four output samples.
     - Requires *jump-functions*, which the user must call in order to split up the output ranges before parallel execution.
     - Overkill: Even to create "as few as" 2^64 random numbers in one thread at 1ns per number takes 584 years.
     - The generator may end up in "zeroland" or "oneland" states (nearly all bits 0s or 1s for multiple outputs in a row), and will generate low quality output.
 See [A Quick Look at Xoshiro256\*\*](https://www.pcg-random.org/posts/a-quick-look-at-xoshiro256.html).
+    - Output is not fed back into the state, instead every possible bit-state is iterated over by applying XOR and SHIFT bit-operations only.
+As with Mersenne-Twister, the extreme period length has a cost: Because of the regulated state changes, a relative expensive output function with two multiplications is needed to achieve high quality output.
+- **crand64** can generate 2^63 unique streams in parallel, where each has 2^64 minimum period lengths.
+    - This is adequate even for large-scale experiments.
-- **crand64** does not need jump-functions.
-Instead one can simply pass a unique odd id/number to each stream/thread as argument.
+    - Does not need jump-functions.
+Instead one can simply pass a unique odd number to each stream/thread as argument.
-- **crand64** is 10-20% faster than **xoshiro256\*\***.
+    - Is 10-20% faster than **xoshiro256\*\***.
 Unlike **xoshiro**, it does not rely on fast hardware multiplication support.
-- **crand64** has a 256 bits state, 192 bits are "chaotic".
-64 bits are used to ensure a long minimum period length.
+    - It has a 256 bits state.
+192 bits are "chaotic" and 64 bits are used to ensure a long minimum period length.
 The output function result is fed back into the state, resulting in the partially chaotic random state.
-It also combines XOR, SHIFT ***and ADD*** state modifying bit-operations to ensure excellent state randomness.
+It combines XOR, SHIFT ***and*** ADD state modifying bit-operations, all to ensure excellent state randomness.
-- **xoshiro256\*\***'s output is not fed back into its state, instead every possible bit-state is iterated over by applying XOR and
-SHIFT bit-operations exclusively.
-Like with Mersenne Twister, the extreme period length has a cost: Because of the highly regulated state changes, a relative expensive output function with two multiplications is needed to achieve high quality output.
 </details>

 ## Header file